 10. Has the EPA declared any alternatives to CFC-12 for use in vehicles to be unacceptable?

-12. What refrigerants are used now?
+12. Which refrigerants are used now?
 What is Freon?

 13. I recently took the exams for 608 and 609 certification.
-The study guide specifically states that as little as 1% mineral oil will contaminate a POE oil.
-Yet several well known automobile parts supply houses sell POE oil that states on the can that the POE oil can be added to mineral oil systems without flushing the mineral oil out.
+The study guide specifically states as little as 1% mineral oil will contaminate a POE oil.
+Yet several well-known automobile parts supply houses sell POE oil that states on the can the POE oil can be added to mineral oil systems without flushing the mineral oil out.
 Also, A/C shops use the same procedure, some drain the compressor only.
 Which is correct?

-The answer to your question depends upon what refrigerant is in your system.
-R-12 refrigerant may be used with either mineral oil or POE oil.
-Therefore, if you have R-12 in your system, you may add POE oil to it even if the factory charge was with mineral oil.
-However, if you are planning o retrofitting to R-134a, it is prudent to flush the mineral oil out of the system to acceptable levels to ensure adequate oil return to the compressor.
+The answer to your question depends on which refrigerant is in your system.
+R-12 refrigerant can be used with either mineral oil or POE oil.
+Therefore, if you have R-12 in your system, you can add POE oil to it even if the factory charge was with mineral oil.
+However, if you are planning on retrofitting to R-134a, it is prudent to flush the mineral oil out of the system to acceptable levels to ensure adequate oil return to the compressor.

 14. How do I obtain a copy of SAE document J1661, "Procedures for Retrofitting R-12 in mobile A/C systems to HFC-134a"?

-15. Is it legal to carry refrigerant 134-A and/orr-404A or Hot Shot in 25# cannisters without having recovery equipment in that same vehicle?
+15. Is it legal to carry refrigerant 134-A and/or-404A or Hot Shot in 25# cannisters without having recovery equipment in that same vehicle?

-Yes, it is legal to carry refrigerant without having a recovery equipment in the same vehicle, however it is illegal to be at a Job Site servicing the refrigerant system without a recovery machine at the job site and without a certified Technician doing the refrigerant handling.
+Yes, however, it is illegal to be at a job site servicing the refrigerant system without a recovery machine at the job site and without a certified technician doing the refrigerant handling.